cblavier/changix/README.md

 ![](https://github.com/cblavier/changix/workflows/CI/badge.svg)

-Small & simple Elixir library that gives you changelog features based on markdown files.
+Elixir library that gives you changelog features based on markdown files.
 It leverages on Elixir _metaprogramming_ features, so that everything is done at compile time, with following benefits:

 - **fast**: no filesystem access or Markdown parsing at runtime.
 HTML is directly embedded in your compiled code.